 Throughout the handbook there are links to more detailed documentation with which you are encouraged to become familiar.
-In particular, candidates should read the HDR Candidature Management Policy and other important policies and procedures located on our Research website.
+In particular, candidates should read the HDR Candidate Procedure and other important procedures and guidelines located on our Research website.

 Any questions can be directed to the generic email account: research.degrees@federation.edu.au.
-Your message will be answered by the most appropriate person in the Graduate Research School team.
+Your message will be answered by the most appropriate person in the Graduate Research School team as soon as possible.